dharahaas23/Electric-Car-Charging-and-Range/README.md

 [ Click here for Documentation](https://drive.google.com/file/d/15AN1bvYyUA-HEF-wuXahXbG53zrtS0wa/view?usp=drive_link)

 ## Usage/Examples
-📌 Filter by year/region to discover iPhone growth in South India
-📌 Analyze pricing trend across battery/display types
+📌 Filter by region to discover charging station in all over the india 📌 Analyze Brands, price ,style,Powertrain, Different types
-📌 Use the story view to narrate iPhone’s rise with data
+📌 Use the story view to narrate EV Car’s rise with data

 ## Roadmap